rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 This will open a browser window showing the contents of the base directory.
 The book is organized into chapters.
 To read Chapter 2, click on the link for chapter 2.
 This will cause the browser to open that subdirectory.
 In each subdirectory there will be one or more IPython Notebooks (all notebooks have a .ipynb file extension).
 The chapter contents are in the notebook with the same name as the chapter name.
 There are sometimes supporting notebooks for doing things like generating animations that are displayed in the chapter.
 These are not intended to be read by the end user, but of course if you are curious as to how an animation is made go ahead and take a look.

 This is admittedly a somewhat cumbersome interface to a book; I am following in the footsteps of several other projects that are somewhat repurposing Jupyter Notebook to generate entire books.
 I feel the slight annoyances have a huge payoff - instead of having to download a separate code base and run it in an IDE while you try to read a book, all of the code and text is in one place.
 If you want to alter the code, you may do so and immediately see the effects of your change.
 If you find a bug, you can make a fix, and push it back to my repository so that everyone in the world benefits.
 And, of course, you will never encounter a problem I face all the time with traditional books - the book and the code are out of sync with each other, and you are left scratching your head as to which source to trust.

-**Breaking change: I have upgraded to IPython 3.0.
-This release alters the notebook format (.ipynb) files.
-If you are running an older version you will likely get the unhelpful error message "Bad request" when you try to open the notebook.
-Note that this is the version number for _IPython_, which provides the IPython Notebook software, and not the Python version.
-I.e. you can run these notebooks with Python 2.7, so long as you have IPython 3.0 installed.
-IPython 3.0 was released on Febuary 27, 2015, so if your install is later than that you will have to update IPython.
-IPython 2.4 can read the files, but not write them.
-I apologize if you are using an earlier version, but this is an unavoidable change and I'd rather change now instead of later.
-This will not affect you if you are reading online, only if you are running the notebooks on your local computer.
-Please note that this has nothing to do with Python 3 - you can run Python 2.7 in IPython 3.**

 Companion Software